-The School concluded that it would introduce the International Baccalaureate so-called Middle Years Programme for Forms 1, 2 and 3 (Years 7 to 9 inclusive).
+The School is working towards accreditation in the International Baccalaureate so-called Middle Years Programme (MYP) for Forms 1, 2 and 3 (Years 7 to 9 inclusive).
 The IB MYP is a framework of teaching and learning that encourages students to become creative, critical and reflective thinkers.
 It emphasis intellectual challenge, encouraging students to make connections between their studies in traditional subjects and the real world.
 It fosters the development of skills in communication, inter-cultural understanding and global engagement.